mroy31/pynetem/README.md

 Docker Node
 -----------
-If you want to use docker, you need to build expected images.
+To use docker, you need to build expected images.
  * rca/quagga
  * rca/xorp
  * rca/host